arunn03/wemotions-mobile-hiring/README.md

 - Use the following endpoints:

-  - `https://api.wemotions.app/feed?page=1` — Fetch the list of main video feeds.
+  - `https://api.wemotions.app/feed?page=1&page_size=10` — Fetch the list of main video feeds.
-  - `https://api.wemotions.app/posts/{id}/replies` — Fetch video replies linked to a specific video post.
+  - `https://api.wemotions.app/posts/{id}/replies?page=1&page_size=20` — Fetch video replies linked to a specific post.

 - Requirements:

   - Dynamically display video feeds from the API.
-  - On tapping a video, fetch and display its video replies beneath it.
+  - On scrolling a video, fetch and display its video replies beneath it.
-  - Implement lazy loading for both video feeds and replies to optimize data usage and performance.
+  - Implement lazy loading for video feeds and replies to optimize data usage and performance.

 #### 2. 4D Scrolling Implementation